yogsototh/yblog/Scratch/en/blog/Rational-Web-Framework-Choice.md

     - facility to find learning material
     - ability to find another developer to work with

-Each feature is quite important and mostly independent.
+Each feature is quite important and mostly independant from each other.

 Unfortunately, these kind of properties are very hard to measure with precision.
 In fact we could only get order of magnitude for each.
-In the end, we will have _clusters_ (please, don't take offense about the strong adjectives, I could have used school notations from A to F):
+In the end, we will have _clusters_.

 ------------------ ----------- ------- -------- -------- ---------
 **Efficiency**       Excellent    Good  Correct     Slow  Sluggish